Board of Directors

 Alexa has resided in Nevada County for 25 years and loves the community.
 She graduated with a BSW from Sacramento State University and has worked with children and families for over 20 years.
 Her passion is to bring resources and hope to families within the community, and to help each thrive and grow in the best way possible.
 Alexa spends her down time with her three wonderful children.
 She enjoys all things outdoors, attending all her children’s sporting events, and reading.

 Stephanie Monahan has been working in the nonprofit community for 23 years and is a new resident in Nevada County.
-She is so grateful for Women of Worth and their mission to help make Hope Here in our community.
+She is so grateful for Women of Worth and their mission to help create Hope in the community.